Beethoven and Goya: FInding a Voice out of Silence

-Professors Staudinger and Sears have developed two cutting edge courses that will explore the lives of Beethoven and Goya in conjunction with the WIIH.
-Students who enroll in these courses automatically become fellows of the WIIH, and further, gain the opportunity to attend special events associated with the WIIH.
+Professors Staudinger and Sears' courses will explore the lives of Beethoven and Goya.
+Students enrolled in these courses become fellows of the WIIH and have the opportunity to attend events associated with the WIIH.

-Impossible Monsters: Goya as Painter and Print Maker.
-Taught by Professor Staudinger, this class is an in-depth study of the life and work of this great Spanish artist.
-The class will scrutinize his impact upon modernity, and identify how Goya’s work evolved as a painstaking criticism of outdated Spanish institutions as well as his critique of Spain’s invasion by Napoleon.
+Impossible Monsters: Goya as Painter and Print Maker - Professor Staudinger's course is an in-depth study of the life and work of this great Spanish artist.
+The class will scrutinize Goya's impact upon modernity and identify how his work evolved as a painstaking criticism of outdated Spanish institutions as well as of Spain’s invasion by Napoleon.

-Beethoven Taught by Professor Sears, this course explores Beethoven's music in relation to the social and political history of his time.
-The class aims to study the ways in which Beethoven's musical compositions reflected Beethoven's struggle with the political atmosphere of the 19th century.
+Beethoven - Professor Sears' course explores Beethoven's music in relation to the social and political history of his time.
+The class aims to study the ways in which Beethoven's musical compositions reflected Beethoven's struggle with the political atmosphere of the nineteenth century.

-Professors Staudinger and Sears have painstakingly crafted events to go along with their classes, thus giving their students an opportunity to apply the skills learned in the classroom to real world situations.
+Professors Staudinger and Sears have crafted events to go along with their classes, thus giving their students an opportunity to apply the skills learned in the classroom to real world situations.
 These events will challenge students to think on their feet and use what they have learned to develop practical problem solving skills essential to the professional world.
-These events are therefore the culmination of this year's theme.
+These events will culminate this year's theme.